kviljoen/fastq_QC/docs/installation.md

-# uct-yamp Installation
+# fastq_QC Installation

-To start using the uct-yamp, follow the steps below:
+To start using the fastq_QC, follow the steps below:

 1. [Install Nextflow](#install-nextflow)
 2. [Install the pipeline](#install-the-pipeline)